 “I had talked about Jenna a lot in going into [the casting process],” Papsidera said.
 “It’s also a thin world of girls that can be number one on the call sheet and handle the pressure of that, and is also accomplished in her own right.
 When you start to talk about a young Latina actress, she rises to the top of the heap.”

 Currently, no audition notices have been posted.
 In the meantime, keep an eye on this “Wednesday”-inspired roundup of gigs that are casting now, as well as this list of open casting calls for other streamers like HBO Max and Prime Video.
-You can also check out our in-depth guide to getting cast on a Netflix show.
+You can also check out our in-depth guide to getting cast on a Netflix show for more audition advice.

 Florina Fernandes, Sophie Holland, and Papsidera put together the Season 1 ensemble.
 Papsidera told us that television casting differs from film casting, as a lot more people tend to be involved.
 “Nine writer-producers on a TV show—and a studio and network—is just a very different process.
 It’s a necessary evil,” he said.